Wissam al-Hassan: Death and funeral

 On 19 October 2012, al-Hassan died in a massive car bombing near the Achrafieh neighborhood of Beirut.
 Seven other people including his driver also died and nearly eighty people were wounded in the huge blast.
 Al-Hassan is believed to have been the target of the attack for his part in the investigations about Hariri's assassination by Hezbollah.
 Later his assassination was linked to Unit 121 that is responsible of several politic assassinations since the late 80's.
 He returned to Beirut from abroad on 18 October 2012.

 A state funeral ceremony for him was organized in Beirut on 21 October with the attendance of significant political figures and thousands of people.
 Lebanese president Michel Suleiman awarded al-Hassan the National Order of the Cedar in Grade of Grand Officer at the ceremony.
-Al-Hassan was buried alongside former Prime Minister Rafik Hariri in a cemetery near the Mohammad Amin Mosque.
+Al-Hassan was buried alongside former Prime Minister Rafik Hariri in a cemetery near the Mohammad Al-Amin Mosque.